Provincial Government COVID-19 Requirements for Students Entering Nova Scotia from Outside Atlantic Canada

 REQUIRED COVID-19 TESTING

-After you complete the travel form, Nova Scotia Health will email you three COVID-19 test appointments and tell you the location for them.
-It will either be on campus or nearby.
-Nova Scotia Health may also call you to give additional instructions.
+- After you complete the Nova Scotia Safe Check-in, Nova Scotia Health will email you three COVID-19 test appointments and tell you the location for them.

 Canadian students are reminded to bring their provincial health card when they come to Nova Scotia.